 Number Guessing Game

 As a beginner, it might be difficult to come up with ideas for projects, that's why we have decided to curate a list of amazing Java projects for beginners.

 1) Bank Management Software

 There can be multiple improvements for this project, including adding support for multiple types of accounts.
-For example, there can be a recurring deposit account that should not allow withdrawals till the maturation date, and the amount is automatically added to the account post the maturation date.
-We started with this because it is still one of the most popular java projects for beginners.
+We started with this because it is still one of the most popular Java projects for beginners.